DoopieWop/ix-plugins/README.md

 # Plugins, their functions and installation

 ## Persistence: Retro Edition
-Disregarding the cheesy name, this plugin replaces Helix's persistence plugin, with GMOD's persistence system.
+Disregarding the cheesy name, this plugin replaces Helix's persistence plugin with GMOD's persistence system.
+Why?
+The built-in system uses the duplicator's saving and loading functions, as such more entities can be saved and even constraints (ropes, welds) can be saved.

 ### GMOD's persistence system was replaced by Helix's system early on, due to reported lag.
 I don't know if this is still the case in 2023, so use at your own risk!